Top 10 Electric Cars in 2021

 Also new to the updated 2020 I-Pace model is the ClearSight rearview digital camera system which feeds a high-definition wide-angle view from a roof-mounted camera onto the rear-view mirror, providing the driver with an unobstructed view of the rear.

 Jaguar’s also improved the charging capability of the I-Pace, integrating a new three-phase 11kW inbuilt charger, allowing for faster at-home charging than was previously capable.
 Due to the large battery pack, this now makes it possible to fully charge the I-Pace from near-empty at home overnight.

 The updated I-Pace model still has a 90kWh battery pack and a 292-mile WLTP certified range.
-The two electric motors produce a combined 394bhp which will get the I-Pace from standstill to 62mph in 4.8 seconds and will outrun most sports cars such as the Porsche Cayman.
+The two electric motors produce a combined 394bhp that will get the I-Pace from standstill to 62mph in 4.8 seconds and outrun most sports cars such as the Porsche Cayman.

 As things stand with our charging infrastructure, spending 60 minutes using a public 50KW fast-charger is enough for a 168-mile range, while a full charge takes around 13 hours from a 7KW household wall charger and cost you roughly £13.

 The I-Pace is available in three core trim levels, called S, SE and HSE.
 The entry-level S has 18-inch alloy wheels, LED headlights, sports seats, a 10-inch touchscreen, sat-nav, DAB radio, cruise control and a rear camera.

 The SE gets 20-inch alloy wheels and premium LED headlights with daytime running lights, a powered tailgate, auto-dimming power-folding wing mirrors and leather upholstery.